JakubNei/UnityProceduralPlanets/readme.md

 3. GPU: generate chunk slope map from chunk height map
 4. GPU: chunk height map: add noise based on chunk slope map
 5. GPU: get chunk mesh vertices from chunk height map
-6. GPU->CPU: download chunk mesh vertices from GPU to CPU
-7. GPU: generate chunk slope map from chunk height map
+6. GPU: generate chunk slope map from chunk height map
-8. GPU: generate chunk diffuse map based on chunk slope map
+7. GPU: generate chunk diffuse map based on chunk slope map
-9. GPU: generate chunk normal map based on chunk height map
+8. GPU: generate chunk normal map based on chunk height map
+9. GPU->CPU: download chunk mesh vertices from GPU to CPU
+10. CPU: move edge vertices down to create skirt to hide cracks on differend LODs boundary
-10. CPU: create chunk mesh from downloaded chunk mesh vertices
+11. CPU: create chunk mesh from downloaded chunk mesh vertices

 Chunk mesh vertices could be generated on CPU only, so it can be used on dedicated servers.
 Things generated on GPU should be only to add eye candy.
 Currently everything is generated on GPU.

 # Planet detail subdivision (chunked LOD quad tree)
-You can use ether squares or triangles for chunks shape.
+You can use either squares or triangles for chunks shape.
 Triangles appear to have better mesh, but it's finicky to figure out their texturing coordinates, plus you use only half of texture for each tringular chunk.

-Squares:
+Root triangular chunks are made out of icosahedron.
+Root square chunks are made out of cube.

-Naive cube to sphere function is
+Naive cube to sphere function is:
 ```
 unitSphere = normalize(unitCube);
 ```